Nunzio (wrestler): Other media

 On March 6, 2006, Maritato was seen supporting his brother on the NBC game show Deal or No Deal in which he won $25,000.
-In 1996 Mariato competed in a mixed martial arts fight in Texas against Steve Nelson who was also his past opponent in UWFi.
+In 1996 Maritato competed in a mixed martial arts fight in Texas against Steve Nelson, who was also his past opponent in UWFi.
 The fight appears on Nelson's official MMA record as a win.
-Mariato competed under the name James Stone which he also wrestled under in UWFi in Japan.
+Maritato competed under the name James Stone, which he also wrestled under during its stint in UWFi.